themesberg/flowbite-svelte/src/routes/docs/components/timeline.md

 ---

 <script lang="ts">
-  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils'
+  import { CompoAttributesViewer, GitHubCompoLinks, toKebabCase } from '../../utils' const dirName = toKebabCase(component_title)

-  const components = 'Timeline, TimelineItem, TimelineHorizontal, Activity, ActivityItem, Group, GroupItem, TimelineItemVertical, TimelineItemHorizontal'
 </script>

 The timeline component can be used to show series of data in a chronological order for use cases such as activity feeds, user actions, application updates, and more.